nv-legate/multimesh-jax/_sources/index.rst

-Legate-JAX: MPMD auto-sharding for JAX
+MultiMesh for JAX: MPMD auto-sharding for JAX
 ======================================

-Legate-JAX provides a framework for creating `task` contexts within large computations.
+MultiMesh for JAX provides a framework for creating `task` contexts within large computations.
 This allows different subcomputations to be placed on different GPU submeshes to implement, e.g. pipeline parallelism.
 It also enables flexibly resharding tensors based on logical names.